 Kafka’s writing was a touchstone of style and characters who were the embodiment of suffering.
-Failure wasn’t something that happened to him, it was him.
-Like Gregor in The Metamorphosis, who finds himself a beetle and surprisingly, accepts this state.
+Failure wasn’t something that happened to him; it was him.
+Like Gregor in The Metamorphosis, who finds himself a beetle and, surprisingly, accepts this state.

 In The Metamorphosis, degradation is concentrated in the body that suffers it: the degraded object is, from the first moment, compactly there.
 Instead of a son, who feeds and supports the family, all of a sudden there is an insect.
-This transformation exposes him, inescapably, to humiliation; an entire family feels provoked to inflict to actively.
+This transformation exposes him, inescapably, to humiliation; an entire family feels provoked to inflict it actively.

 Canetti said Metamorphosis was the most perfect, poetic essay in the 20th century.
 The reformation of a human being through suffering.
 It was all-encompassing and, according to Canetti, mimicked quite a deal how Kafka dealt with his own life.